- Prof. William Burrows, University of Washington, Seattle

 Maintain unlimited levels of abstraction layers whereby different perspectives of system and different amounts of details are exposed to developers.

 Dive into the sub diagram through the tiny resource icon that appear at bottom right of shape.
-Go back to the parent via the quick link at top left of diagram.
+Go back to the parent via the quick link.

 Describes structure of system by showing its classes, their attributes and operations in a UML class diagram.
 UML class diagram is a blueprint of the classes (code level) required to build a software system.
 Programmers implement a software system with the help of both the class diagram and the class specification.